harshalisingh/harshalisingh.github.io/_posts/2016-11-11-Brushing and Linking - Part 2.md

 - **Dataset**

       I have selected the GDP information of Top 7 countries (by GDP) during the year 2013, 2015 and 2016.
+      For the second visualization, I have used the Boston temperature data for the past week (Nov 2, 2016 - Nov 8, 2016).

       <p>Data Source: <a href="http://statisticstimes.com/economy/countries-by-projected-gdp.php" target="_blank">List of Countries by Projected GDP</a></p>

+      <p>Data Source: <a href="http://www.usclimatedata.com/climate/boston/massachusetts/united-states/usma0046" target="_blank">Boston Temperature Data</a></p>

       Dataset snapshot:
       <p><img src="../../assets/images/gdp_dataset.png" alt="projected-gdp.png" /></p>